 You may use other over-the-counter and prescription drugs that decrease the amount of acid in the stomach, such as:

-The outlook depends on the cause, but is usually good.
+The outlook depends on the cause, but is often very good.

-Avoid long-term use of irritants (such as aspirin, anti-inflammatory drugs, or alcohol).
+Avoid long-term use of substances that can irritate your stomach such as aspirin, anti-inflammatory drugs, or alcohol.

 - Review date: